-- In callphys.def, set tracer to true: tracer=.true.. - It is best to run with a semi-interactive dust (in order to better represent the evolution available condensation nuclei) and thus set dustbin = 2, and use corresponding additional tracers. - Use the same options as shown below for the Tracer part, the rest does not change compared to the basic callphys.def.
+- In callphys.def, set tracer to true: tracer=.true.. - It is best to run with a semi-interactive dust (in order to better represent the evolution available condensation nuclei) and thus set dustbin = 2, and use corresponding additional tracers (dust\mass and dust\number which correspond to the first two moments of the dust distribution). - Use the same options as given in the sample callphys.def.watercycle file provided in LMDZ.MARS/deftank. - Settings You need to run with at least 4 tracers (if you don't have dust (dustbin=0) or other chemical species (photochem=F), but 7 is recommended, and an appropriate traceur.def for running with combined CO22, dust and water cycle should be: